FishGoddess/logit/README.en.md

 _Check [HISTORY.md](./HISTORY.md) and [FUTURE.md](./FUTURE.md) to know about more information._

-> Currently, stable version is v0.2.x, but a brand-new version v0.3.x is alpha with a more elegant design!
+> The brand-new version v0.3.x is released with a more elegant design!

 ### 🚀 Installation